import math

 f_long_ptrain = min(motor_f, f_long_net)

-if self.params.setup == DriveSetup.FOUR_WHEEL_DRIVE:
+if self.params.pwrtn.motor.setup == DriveSetup.FOUR_WHEEL_DRIVE:

-# ASSUME ALL GEAR RATIOS EQUAL AND PERFECT TV
+# ASSUME ALL GEAR RATIOS EQUAL AND PERFECT TV.

 f_long_ptrain = sum(min(motor_f, f) for f in long_forces[:])

-current_predicted_power = (
+per_motor_torque = (

 f_long_ptrain